tomo-x7/JetstreamProxy/README.md

 # JetstreamProxy
+**Note:** This is the English translation of the README.
+For the original version, please see [README-ja.md](README-ja.md).
+In case of any discrepancies, the Japanese version takes precedence.

 A server that acts as a proxy for Jetstream.
 It is useful when running multiple feed generators locally, as it helps reduce network traffic.